rafikidota/http-exceptions/README.md

 pnpm add @rafikidota/http-exceptions
 ```

-## Using `@rafikidota/http-exceptions` with Express
+## Using http exceptions with Express

-The following JavaScript code snippet demonstrates an example of using the `@rafikidota/http-exceptions` library in conjunction with the Express framework.
+The following JavaScript code snippet demonstrates an example of using the http exceptions library in conjunction with the Express framework.
 This code sets up a basic Express server and showcases how to handle HTTP exceptions using the library.

 ```js
 const express = require('express');